 - State-Specific Privacy Laws.
 Employers should review applicable state-specific privacy laws, particularly in light of any proposed testing method’s invasiveness.
 Certain states, including California, may require additional safeguards, such as a statutory disclosure notice before testing.
 Privacy laws generally require a balancing between the individual’s right to privacy and the employer’s legitimate interests, including an interest in protecting the health and safety of employees and the public.

 - Disclosing Information.
 If an employee has COVID-19 or related symptoms, an employer may (i) identify the name of the employee to applicable supervisors and managers on a need to know basis with respect to employee job restrictions and reasonable accommodations (with instructions to keep the employee’s name confidential) and (ii) interview the employee to identify the individuals with whom the employee had contact, which will allow the employer to conduct social tracing to determine whether any other employees may have been exposed to COVID-19 through the employee.
 If the employer learns that other employees may have been exposed, then the employer should notify those employees of their potential exposure without disclosing the infected employee’s identity.
-The CDC recommends that employers instruct such employees about how to proceed based on the CDC Public Health Recommendations for Community-Related Exposure, which is available here.
+The CDC recommends that employers instruct such employees about how to proceed based on the CDC Public Health Recommendations for Community-Related Exposure.

 - Coworker Reports.
 If a coworker reports to the employer that another employee has COVID-19 symptoms, the employer should approach the potentially affected employee and attempt to verify the report before taking any action, such as sending the employee home or requiring testing.
 The rights of the reporting employee and the potentially exposed employee must be considered.